F5Networks/f5-ci-docs/docs/openshift/kctlr-openshift-routes.rst

    See :ref:`OpenShift troubleshooting <troubleshoot openshift view-logs>` for more information about viewing the Controller logs.

-Upload the Deployment to the OpenShift API Server
+Upload the Deployment to the OpenShift API server
 `````````````````````````````````````````````````

 Use the :command:`oc create` command to upload the Deployment to the OpenShift API server.